-English language theatre company produces two plays a year and organises interactive workshops. http://www.etberlin.de/index.php?option=com_content&task=firstitem&id=1&Itemid=31
+English language theatre company produces two plays a year and organizes interactive workshops. http://www.etberlin.de/index.php?option=com_content&task=firstitem&id=1&Itemid=31

 Friends of Canada

-Informal group of expat Canadians who meet once or twice per month for a variety of activities.
+An informal group of ex-pat Canadians who meet once or twice per month for a variety of activities.
 They are happy to help newly arrived Canadians to integrate and orientate themselves in Berlin.
 Tel: 782 52 42

 Friends Club International English Speaking Social Club